publicinnovation/openorg/chapters/4_business-model.md

 ### 2. Civic Innovation

 Our civic innovation activities will primarily involve the development of civic technologies that better connect individuals to their communities, and their communities to the larger region.
-Our approach to civic innovation is differentiated from our approach to social innovation insofar as there is a greater emphasis on the work by public agencies and other areas of governmental influence–versus those areas typically under the purview of nonprofit organizations.
+Our approach to civic innovation is differentiated from our approach to social innovation insofar as there is a greater emphasis on the work by public agencies and other areas of governmental influence&mdash;versus those areas typically under the purview of nonprofit organizations.
 We believe there are limitless opportunities to invent the future of human-government interaction (clearly borrowing from the field of human-computer interaction).
 Highlighting and rewarding the work of creative public servants will be key to validating and advancing new approaches to public administration.

 ### 3. Social Innovation